ncatlab/nlab-content/pages/1053.md

 In addition to these usual "denotational" categorical semantics, linear logic also has an "operational" categorical semantics, called the _[[Geometry of Interaction]]_, in [[traced monoidal categories]].

-Although linear logic is traditionally presented in terms of inference rules, it was apparently discovered by Girard while studying [[coherent spaces]].
+Although linear logic is traditionally presented in terms of inference rules, it was apparently discovered by Girard while studying [[coherence spaces]].

 ### Quantum logic